 R-25 Training Grant in NHLBI-Focused Research for Minority Students

-The R-25 training grant is funded by the National Heart, Lung, and Blood Institute (NHLBI) at the National Institutes of Health (NIH).
-This resource funds stipend support (and housing, if appropriate) for a limited number of minority undergraduate students and medical students from UT Southwestern Medical Center and other institutions to conduct research at UT Southwestern in areas of interest to the NHLBI.
+The R-25 grant is funded by the National Heart, Lung, and Blood Institute (NHLBI) at the National Institutes of Health.
+This resource funds stipend support for a limited number of minority undergraduate students and medical students from UT Southwestern Medical Center and other institutions to conduct research at UT Southwestern in areas of interest to the NHLBI as part of the Summer Research Program.
 These areas include research to promote the prevention and treatment of heart, lung, and blood diseases.

-The program partners students with outstanding research mentors exploring research topics of interest to the NHLBI.
+The Summer Research Program partners students with outstanding research mentors exploring research topics of interest to the NHLBI.
 Although mentored research is the centerpiece of the program, specific lectures and curriculum elements are structured to deepen the training and knowledge bases of participants.

 Ideally, undergraduate participants will return for at least two successive years, engaging in research with the same mentor prior to matriculation into medical school.

-- Students eligible for support include underrepresented minorities, individuals with disabilities, or individuals from disadvantaged backgrounds.
-The objective espoused by the NIH for this program is to increase the participation of individuals from these groups in the U.S. biomedical research workforce.
+- Undergraduates and medical students eligible for support include underrepresented minorities, individuals with disabilities, or individuals from disadvantaged backgrounds.
+The objective espoused by the NIH is to increase the participation of individuals from these groups in the U.S. biomedical research workforce.

-- Research may be in clinical, translational, or basic areas, but must be focused in areas of NHLBI interest (cardiovascular disease, blood disorders, pulmonary disease)
+- Research may be in clinical, translational, or basic science areas, but must be focused in areas of NHLBI interest (cardiovascular disease, blood disorders, pulmonary disease).

 - The mentor and research group will be selected by the program directors after discussions with chosen students based on review of their application materials